Engineering a sustainable future

-The impact of these initiatives has been considerable.
+The impact of these initiatives have been considerable.
 Between 2006 and 2013, when our global sales grew by 20%, we reduced our energy requirements by 13% and our total greenhouse gas emissions, particularly carbon dioxide emissions, from our own operations by a similar figure.

 Product lifecycle management

 A key component of the SKF BeyondZero concept is management of the life cycle of a product, from initial development to final disposal.
 Various studies have shown that many products have the greatest environmental impact during their use in customer applications; in terms of total life cycle carbon emissions, this can be as much as 75%.

 SKF products that fall within our SKF BeyondZero portfolio, which is growing fast, have to meet tough criteria to ensure that they deliver real environmental benefits to each customer, without affecting product performance, quality or reliability in service.
 These criteria fall into two categories: